Tretinoin: Acne

-Tretinoin is most commonly used to treat acne, both inflammatory and noninflammatory.
+Tretinoin is most commonly used to treat acne both non-inflammatory, such as comedonal acne, and inflammatory, such as acne vulgaris.
+It's effective across a diverse patient population, including those of darker skin tones, and has been shown to significantly lighten postinflammatory hyperpigmented lesions in Black patients.
 Multiple studies support the efficacy of topical retinoids in the treatment of acne vulgaris.
 It is sometimes used in conjunction with other topical acne medications to enhance their penetration.
 In addition to treating active acne, retinoids accelerate the resolution of acne-induced postinflammatory hyperpigmentation.
-It is also useful as maintenance therapy for people who have responded well to their initial treatment, reducing the prolonged use of antibiotics for acne.
+It is also useful as maintenance therapy for people who have responded well to their initial treatment, reducing the prolonged use of antibiotics for acne.Lotion-based tretinoin formulations have been developed to improve tolerability while maintaining efficacy in acne treatment.

 Photoaging

 Photoaging is premature skin aging resulting from prolonged and repeated exposure to solar radiation.
 Features of photoaging include fine and coarse wrinkles, changes in skin pigmentation, and loss of elasticity.
 In human skin, topical retinoids increase collagen production, induce epidermal hyperplasia, and decrease keratinocyte and melanocyte atypia.
 Topical tretinoin is the most extensively investigated retinoid therapy for photoaging.
 Topical tretinoin can be used for mild to severe photoaging in people of all skin types.
 Several weeks or months of use are typically required before improvement is appreciated.
 Although it has only been studied for up to two years, it may be continued indefinitely.
 A long-term maintenance regimen with a lower concentration or less frequent application may be an alternative to continued use.